viniciusIrikawa/Hortifruti/README.md

 ### 🤔About

 This project simulates the logic of an Add to Cart system for E-commerce applications and increment/decrement funcionality.
 It has two pages:
-- Home page: It has a sidebar with filter by category and a product grid;
+- Home page: A product grid;
-- Cart page: Shows all items that have been added on the cart, the promo code input field, the subtotal and total price.
+- Cart page: Shows all items that have been added on the cart.

 ### Requirements